146 Years Ago

 “An exchange?”
 If possible, Egil’s frown deepened.
 “Someone else made me that same offer, once.
 They weren’t able to follow through.”

 Egil studied Devikra’s hand on his own.
-Warmth seemed to flow from the point of contact, just as it did from her voice.
+Warmth flowed from the point of contact, as well as from Devikra’s voice, low and soothing.
 He felt strangely subdued by it – by the emotion, the touch.
 It had been a long time since he’d been touched so gently.

 He found he wanted to trust her, if only to have someone to trust.
 There was regret in her voice, pity on her face.
-He believed that it was genuine, though he didn’t understand why – nor did he understand why it comforted him, rather than pushed him away.
+He believed that it was genuine, even if he didn’t understand why.

 And there was something so very familiar about her.